 Wash full loads of laundry.
 Sort clothes and schedule laundering so you can wash only full loads.
 It takes almost as much electricity to run a small load as it does to run a full one, and it is better for the machine to have a full load during the spin cycle so it doesn't fly off balance.

 Wash your clothes in cold water.
-Every once in a while you may have a load that requires hot water, but washing just 80% of your laundry in cold water for a year could save you more than $60 in energy costs -- and up to $100 if you live in an area with high electric rates.
+Every once in a while you may have a load that requires hot water, but washing just the majority of your laundry in cold water for a year could save energy costs.

 Follow directions.
 Use the amount of laundry detergent that the manufacturer recommends.
 Using more detergent than necessary actually gets in the way of effective cleansing of the fabrics, which will then require an extra rinse cycle, which uses more energy and water.

 Wash Less.
 Your clothes will last longer.
 Some clothing belongs in the wash after only one use, but many garments can stand two or even three wearings before they need washing.

 Don't Overload or Underload Your Dryer.
 Dry a full load in your dryer, but don't overload.
 It uses way too much energy, and it causes excessive wrinkling, which in turn may force you to iron your clothes, using even more energy.